-Any person may request in writing within the comment period specified in this notice that a public hearing be held to consider this application.
+Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider the application.
 Requests for public hearings shall state, with particularity, the reasons for holding a public hearing.
-The District Engineer will determine if the issues raised are substantial and whether a hearing is needed for making a decision.
+Requests for a public hearing will be granted, unless the District Engineer determines that the issues raised are insubstantial or there is otherwise no valid interest to be served by a hearing.

-NOTE: The mailing list for this Public Notice is arranged by state and county(s) where the project is located, and includes any addressees who have asked to receive copies of all public notices.
+NOTE: The mailing list for this Public Notice is arranged by state and county(s) where the project is located and includes any addressees who have asked to receive copies of all public notices.
 Please discard notices that are not of interest to you.
 If you have no need for any of these notices, please advise us so that your name can be removed from the mailing list.